darasus/ai-blog/content/apples-iphone-addiction-how-the-tech-giants-products-keep-us-hooked.md

   stream.
 If the iPhone turns out to be a dud, Apple may have a serious problem on its hands.
 The company's executives have been talking up their flagship product so much that it almost seems like an unhealthy obsession.
+intro: >-
+  In its earnings call for the third quarter of 2018, Apple mentioned the word “iPhone” more than 50 times.
+It was by far the most frequently discussed topic on the earnings call — even more so than China and tariffs.

+  Nearly everything Apple discussed on that call revolved around iPhone: When asked about concerns over weakness in Greater China, Apple execs responded by talking about how they were bullish on iPhone sales there long term.
+When asked about tariffs and their impact on prices, Apple executives again pivoted to discussing how much they loved iPhone and what a great product it was for customers.

+  That may sound weird for a company that makes a range of other products, but when you look at how much emphasis Apple has placed on its flagship smartphone in recent years, it starts to make sense.
+Let’s take a closer look at exactly how much power Apple has vested in its iPhone franchise…
 ---

 ## iPhone: A brief history